vikchupak/AWS/hybrid-enviroments/hybridEnviroments.md

 - Managed **native** Windows file servers/shares (NTFS)
 - Designed for integration with Windows environments
 - Provide all native Windows FS features like VSS, Data de-duplication, backups, encryption at rest and forced encryption in transit
-- Accessed over SMB protocol
+- Accessible over SMB protocol
 - Integrates with AD Service or Self-Managed AD
 - Single or Multi-AZ within a VPC
 - On-demand and Scheduled Backups